-This suite of documents only applies to connections to single-occupied premises and street lighting installations although some relevant design aspects associated with multi-occupied premises, e.g. blocks of offices or shops, have been summarised from ER G87.
+This suite of documents only applies to connections to single-occupied premises and street lighting installations although some relevant design aspects associated with multi-occupied premises, e.g. blocks of flats, have been summarised from ER G87.
 Detailed arrangements associated with planning, connection and operation of new installations involving an interface between the Host DLH and IDNOs are specifically addressed in ER G88.

-This suite of documents does not include any requirements in respect of generator or traction supply connections.
-These are subject to separate consideration.
+This suite of documents does not include any requirements in respect of generator connections.
+These are subject to separate consideration (see ER G83).